brentjand/brentjand/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello :earth_americas:!
 Welcome to my Github.
+I am currently pursuing programming opportunities with an emphasis on Python, PostgreSQL, Devops.
+Let's connect!
+See my repository for a collection of recent projects I've programmed.
+Wanna know more of what I have to offer?
 Let's connect! :phone: